kanamekojima/STR-realigner/README.md

 ## BASIC USAGE

-Obtain a file for STR regions for realignment with the following command:
+Prepare a file for STR regions for realignment with the following command:

 ~~~~
 java -jar STR-realigner.jar \